among/fusus/fusus/docs/about/tech.md

 If the data comes from the pipe line, we do not have the *column, span, direction* fields.
-These are regions within the line, based on the detection of big spaces and the occurrence of unicode characters in ltr and rtl scripts.
+These are regions within the line, based on the detection of big spaces and the occurrence of unicode characters in `ltr` and `rtl` scripts.

 This is the start of the TSV for Afifi:

 ![afifitsv](../images/afifitsv.png)

-If the data comes from text-extraction, we do not have the *stripe, block* fields, which come from pre-ocr layout detection, and we also do not have a *confidence* field.
+If the data comes from text-extraction, we do not have the *stripe, block* fields, which come from pre-OCR layout detection, and we also do not have a *confidence* field.

 This is the start of the TSV for Lakhnawi:

 ![lakhnawitsv](../images/lakhnawitsv.png)

-For known works, *fusus* knows what to expect, and the user of the software does not have to spell out the details.
+For known works, `fusus` knows what to expect, and the user of the software does not have to spell out the details.

 There is one streamlined function to execute the full conversion from page images to TSV and from PDF to TSV.
 It is also possible to trigger this function as a one liner from the command line.

-Conversely, if you want to work with result tsv files from within a Python program, there is a convenience function to load them from disk straight into Python memeory as tuples of tuples of fields of the right type.
+Conversely, if you want to work with result TSV files from within a Python program, there is a convenience function to load them from disk straight into Python memory as tuples of tuples of fields of the right type.

 !!! hint "Why TSV"
-    TSV is a very transparant plain text format for structured data.
+    TSV is a very transparent plain text format for structured data.
     Why not Comma-Separated?
     Well, technically, TSV is CSV but them with the TAB as field separator.
     There are two advantages of the TAB above the comma: